 Pricing Water Fairly in Southern California

 As the primary provider of imported water for a six-county region, the Metropolitan Water District of Southern California and its Board of Directors must fairly allocate the costs of water through its rate structure.
 More than a decade ago, Metropolitan began a comprehensive three-year process with extensive public input to develop a new regional pricing system for its 26 member public agencies that provide water to 19 million residents.
 The new pricing system was put into effect in 2003.
-After seven years, the San Diego County Water Authority (SDCWA) is suing Metropolitan, challenging the rate structure and the allocation of costs.
+After seven years, the San Diego County Water Authority (SDCWA) sued Metropolitan, challenging the rate structure and the allocation of costs.

 At Issue: San Diego’s Above-Market Water Purchase